 The Trans-Sumatra Toll Road, Indonesia's greatest infrastructure project, connects the northern and southern halves of Sumatra, the second-largest island in the archipelago and the sixth-largest island in the world.

 More than 80% of Indonesia's construction businesses are small businesses that depend largely on local labor.
 The majority of Indonesia's construction employees are located in West Java.
 In Indonesia, finding a permanent construction job is still uncommon because most workers are contract day laborers who lack credentials and formal education.
 The Indonesian government has assisted these workers in getting the formal certification required to advance their careers in recent years.

 To understand key trends, Download Sample Report

-The report covers the major players operating in the Infrastructure sector in Indonesia.
-The market is fragmented, the market is expected to grow during the forecast period due to the rapid growth in the infrastructure projects and other few factors driving the market.
+The report covers the major players operating in the Indonesian infrastructure sector.
+The market is fragmented and is expected to grow during the forecast period due to the rapid growth in infrastructure projects in the country.
+Some of the major players in the market are

 1.1 Study Deliverables

 1.3 Scope of the Study

 2. RESEARCH METHODOLOGY

 3. EXECUTIVE SUMMARY